 - a combined residence and work permit (GVVA), the so-called single permit.
 The GVVA is a residence permit with an additional document stating for which employer they are permitted to work and under which conditions.
 They therefore do not need a separate work permit.
-You must apply for the single permit (GVVA) (Dutch) to the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND).
+You can apply for the single permit or the worker can apply for the single permit to the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND).

 No permit required